 The stand has a great tilt range, but that's it.
 It can't swivel, and there's no height adjustment.
 There's no cable management either.

 The back of the monitor is quite basic.
 There are vents along the 'v' shaped protrusion on the back, and a VESA mount can be attached directly to the back, without any spacers or adapters.
 There's a quick-release on the stand, great for mobile professionals that need to move the monitor quickly.

 The borders of the monitor are very thin on three sides, and look great in a multi-monitor setup.

 The monitor itself is fairly thin, but the stand sticks out quite a bit, preventing the monitor from being placed flush with the back wall.

 Although the monitor wobbles quite a bit, it has overall decent build quality.
-It's almost entirely made of plastic, but there is a nice finish on it, and there are no gaps in the bezel.
+It's almost entirely made of plastic, but there's a nice finish on it, and there are no gaps in the bezel.

 The Acer Nitro VG271 Pbmiipx has a decent contrast ratio, but like most IPS monitors, it doesn't produce deep blacks in a dark room.
 It also lacks a local dimming feature, which could improve dark room performance.
 For better dark room performance, check out the MSI Optix G27C.

-The Acer Nitro VG271 Pbmiipx does not have a local dimming feature.
+The Acer Nitro VG271 Pbmiipx doesn't have a local dimming feature.
 The above video is for reference only.

 Great peak brightness, very similar to the ASUS VG279Q.
 This monitor gets bright enough for any room, even if you have a lot of natural light.
-There is no noticeable variation in brightness with different content, which is great.
+There's no noticeable variation in brightness with different content, which is great.

 Decent peak brightness in HDR, slightly better than the Gigabyte Aorus AD27QD.
 Small highlights in dark scenes stand out, but in bright scenes they aren't as bright as they should be.